Suzuki Swift

-The Suzuki Swift (Japanese: スズキ・スイフト, Suzuki Suifuto) is a supermini car (B-segment) produced by Suzuki.
+The Suzuki Swift (スズキ・スイフト, Suzuki Suifuto) is a supermini car (B-segment) produced by Suzuki.
 The vehicle is classified as a B-segment marque in the European single market, a segment referred to as a supermini in the British Isles.
 Prior to this, the "Swift" nameplate had been applied to the rebadged Suzuki Cultus in numerous export markets since 1984.
 The Swift became its own model in 2004.
 Currently, the Swift is positioned between Ignis and Baleno in Suzuki's global hatchback lineup.

-Since its introduction as a global model in 2004, the Swift has been sold 10 million units As of September 2025.
+Since its introduction as a global model in 2004, the Swift has sold 10 million units as of September 2025.

 Predecessors

 International (1983–2003)

 The Suzuki Swift nameplate began in 1984 as an export name for the Suzuki Cultus, a supermini/subcompact car manufactured and marketed worldwide since 1983 across two generations and three body configurations—three/five-door hatchback, four-door sedan and two-door convertible—and using the Suzuki G engine family.

 The Swift was marketed in the Japanese domestic market (JDM) as the Cultus and elsewhere as the Suzuki SA310, Suzuki Swift, Suzuki Forsa, Chevrolet Swift, Chevrolet Sprint/Sprint Metro, Geo Metro, Pontiac Firefly, Maruti 1000, Holden Barina and Subaru Justy.
 The Swift-badged Cultus ended its production in Hungary in 2003.